From mangoes to luxury watches, Indians look to offload 2,000-rupee notes

 "That has increased our watch sales to 3-4 pieces per day from 1-2 previously," said Martis.

-Food delivery firm Zomato said on its Twitter account on Monday that 72% of the "cash on delivery" orders were paid in 2,000-rupee notes since Friday.
-However, the company spokesperson clarified in response to a query seeking details that the tweet was in made jest and was not factual.
-The company refused to provide actual numbers.
+Food-delivery firm Zomato said on its Twitter account on Monday that 72% of the 'cash on delivery' orders were paid in 2,000-rupee notes since Friday.

 "I don't accept; I won't accept.
 I don't want to get into the trouble of depositing it with my bank," said a restaurant owner in South Mumbai.